CtrlK

 77%

-This is a well-structured, actionable skill with clear workflow steps and validation checkpoints.
-The main weakness is verbosity in the introductory sections explaining concepts Claude already understands, and the monolithic structure that could benefit from splitting reference material into separate files.
+This is a well-structured, highly actionable skill with clear workflow sequencing and validation checkpoints.
+Its main weakness is verbosity in the introductory sections explaining concepts Claude already understands, and the monolithic structure that could benefit from splitting reference material into separate files.

 Suggestions

-Move the 'Complete Example' and 'Quick Reference' sections to a separate REFERENCE.md file and link to it, reducing the main skill's token footprint.
+Move the 'Complete Example' section to a separate EXAMPLES.md file and reference it, reducing the main skill's token footprint

 DimensionReasoningScore